Who we are

 Charitable registration # 11888 8957 RR0001

-- The Institute for Wetland and Waterfowl Research (IWWR) is the scientific research arm of DUC.
+- The Institute for Wetland and Waterfowl Research (IWWR) is our scientific research arm .
 Its respected team of biologists finds answers to important environmental questions and establishes the value of wetlands to society.

-- DUC delivers the Project Webfoot education program to thousands of students and teachers annually and partners with interpretive centres where the public explores and learns about wetlands firsthand.
+- We deliver the Project Webfoot education program to thousands of students and teachers annually and partners with interpretive centres where the public explores and learns about wetlands firsthand.

-- DUC works with all levels of governments, advocating for programs and policies that benefit wetlands and stop critical wetland loss.
+- We works with all levels of governments, advocating for programs and policies that benefit wetlands and stop critical wetland loss.

 Wetlands are valuable natural resources that provide many environmental and economic benefits.
 What’s shocking is that wetlands are being lost at an alarming rate.
-DUC is committed to conserving these critical areas to ensure a healthy future for waterfowl, wildlife and all Canadians.
+We are committed to conserving these critical areas to ensure a healthy future for waterfowl, wildlife and all Canadians.

 Wetlands such as marshes, ponds and bogs: